IBM/sourceorbit/docs/pages/general/rules.md

 > `no object found for reference 'COUNTRY'`

-If you know those objects do exist but outside of this project, then you can use the `.objrefs` file in the project root to list those objects and if that object is a service program, you can also list the exports by indenting after the service program reference.
+If you know those objects do exist but outside of this project, then you can use the `.objrefs` file (references file) in the project root to list those objects and if that object is a service program, you can also list the exports by indenting after the service program reference.
 Comments can start with `#`

 ```
 # Files that exist outside this project